 The reason for this, which I’ve mentioned in past articles, is that the gut microbiota contributes to the production of one of our brain hormones, called serotonin.
 It does this through the ‘tryptophan-pathway’.

 Tryptophan is a protein and it is absorbed in the small intestine.
 But then it travels up to the brain to help to make serotonin which then helps to produce our sleep hormone melatonin.
 It’s been estimated that 90% of human serotonin is produced by intestinal bacteria that possess the tryptophan gene.
 (Neroni et al, 2021).
 So, if women have leaky gut syndrome and they don’t absorb enough tryptophan or don’t have enough tryptophan-containing bacteria, then this affects sleep quality and duration.
 It also affects menopause depression.

-I am never surprised when women tell me that their gutt health isn’t so great as they arrive in mid-life.
+I am never surprised when women tell me that their gut health isn’t so great as they arrive in mid-life.
 Menopause was the first time in my life that I began to feel bloated and felt like I had developed Irritable Bowel Syndrome (IBS).
-And so many of the ladies on my programme tell me this as well.
+A good number of women on my coaching programmes tell me this as well.

-The other thing you can do, is to learn the difference between PRE-Biotics and PRO-Biotics:.
-Both of work in different ways to keep our gut healthy.
+The other thing you can do, is to learn the difference between PRE-Biotics and PRO-Biotics.
+Both work in different ways to keep our gut healthy.
 I go into more depth in this in my programmes and is the reason I have a Gut Health module for all MyMT™ women!